cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

     * For the purposes of toy generation, the nuisance parameters are fixed to their **post-fit** values from the data (conditionally on the value of **r**), while the constraint terms are randomized in the evaluation of the likelihood.

 !!! warning
     The recommended style is the **LHC-style**.
 Please note that this method is sensitive to the *observation in data* since the *post-fit* (after a fit to the data) values of the nuisance parameters (assuming different values of **r**) are used when generating the toys.
 For completely blind limits you can first generate a *pre-fit* asimov toy dataset (described in the [toy data generation](runningthetool.md#toy-data-generation) section) and use that in place of the data.
+You can then use this toy by passing `-D toysFileName.root:toys/toy_asimov`

 While the above shortcuts are the common variants, you can also try others.
 The treatment of the nuisances can be changed to the so-called "Hybrid-Bayesian" method which effectively integrates over the nuisance parameters.
 This can be achieved (with any test-statistic which is not profiled over the nuisances) by setting `--generateNuisances=1 --generateExternalMeasurements=0 --fitNuisances=0`.